RexManglicmot/prompt_and_prefix_fine_tuning/.ipynb_checkpoints/README-checkpoint.md

 ## Results: Visuals
 ![Macro-F1](./outputs/viz/performance_bar_test.png)

-Both adaptations outperform the base where prompt gains +0.27 Accuracy (0.45→0.72) and +0.26 Macro-F1 (0.39→0.65), while prefix gains +0.29 Accuracy (0.45→0.74) and +0.31 Macro-F1 (0.39→0.70).
+Both adaptations outperform the base where **Prompt** gains **+0.27 Accuracy (0.45→0.72)** and **+0.26 Macro-F1 (0.39→0.65)**, while **Prefix** gains **+0.29 Accuracy (0.45→0.74)** and **+0.31 Macro-F1 (0.39→0.70)**.
 Prefix tuning is the top performer, edging prompt by +0.02 Accuracy and +0.05 Macro-F1.

 ![Latency](./outputs/viz/latency_bar_test.png)

 Latency is comparable with a range of 0.016–0.021 seconds, so the **quality gains from prompt/prefix tuning come with no material runtime cost**.
 Prefix essentially matches base (+0.001 s), while Prompt adds ~0.005 s from longer inputs.

 ![param_footprint](./outputs/viz/param_footprint_bar.png)

 Train & ship small adapters instead of new models.
-Adapters are tiny: Prompt ≈ 205K and Prefix ≈ 4.9M trainable parameters—both <0.1% of a 7B base while keeping foundation weights frozen.
+Adapters are tiny where **Prompt ≈ 205K** and **Prefix ≈ 4.9M** trainable parameters—both <0.1% of a 7B base while keeping foundation weights frozen.
 Prompt is ~24× smaller (maximally budget-friendly), whereas Prefix spends a few extra million parameters to secure the top accuracy gains.

 ![prompt](./outputs/viz/cm_prompt_tuning_test.png)

 Prompt tuning is highly sensitive to “yes”—it correctly captures 52/55 positives (recall ≈ 0.95), which is great for not missing actionable findings.
 The trade-off is specificity: with 22 false positives vs 12 true negatives (“no” recall ≈ 0.35), it tends to over-call “yes.”
 For deployment, calibrate the decision threshold and train with more (or harder) no examples or class weighting to cut false positives while preserving the strong yes recall.

 ![prefix](./outputs/viz/cm_prefix_tuning_test.png)

 Prefix tuning shows a balanced error profile: it captures 49/55 positives (recall ≈ 0.89) and yields 17 TN / 17 FP on negatives (specificity ≈ 0.50; precision ≈ 0.74).
 Overall performance is Accuracy ≈ 0.74 (66/89) with Macro-F1 ≈ 0.70, emphasizing strong sensitivity while keeping false alarms moderate—appropriate for clinical QA summaries.

 ![eval_macro_f1](./outputs/viz/eval_macro_f1_per_epoch.png)

 Macro-F1 climbs rapidly in the first **3–5 epochs** and then plateaus. **Prefix tuning** stays ahead by roughly **0.05–0.10** across most epochs, ending around **0.65–0.70**, while **prompt tuning** stabilizes near **0.55–0.57**.
 Both methods briefly converge around epoch ~7 before prefix reopens the gap, indicating stable generalization rather than noise.
 Variability also shrinks after epoch ~5, so longer runs add cost without meaningful quality gains.
 Takeaway: most value is captured early—budget for ~3–5 epochs with early stopping at the plateau.

 ![eval_macro_f1](./outputs/viz/loss_train_vs_eval_four_lines.png)

-Train and eval losses fall rapidly and stabilize by ~3–5 epochs, then track closely without the eval curve rising—no classic overfitting.
+Train and eval losses fall rapidly and **stabilize by ~3–5 epochs**, then track closely without the eval curve rising—no classic overfitting.
 Prefix shows a steeper early drop and settles at a slightly lower loss, matching its stronger end metrics.
-After the plateau, the train–eval gap stays small, indicating stable generalization rather than memorization.
-Most value is captured early; extra epochs add cost with little gain.
-Thus, adopt early stopping once eval loss flattens for ~2 consecutive epochs.
+After the plateau, the train–eval gap stays small, indicating stable generalization rather than memorization. **Most value is captured early; extra epochs add cost with little gain.** Thus, adopt early stopping once eval loss flattens for ~2 consecutive epochs.

 ## Results: Table, Statistical significance vs Base (test)